 Anthemius was clearly the junior partner in the arrangement, but this was a good thing.
 If the west was going to be put back on its feet it needed to use the resources of the east to do it.
 And the best way of ensuring that the east was on board was allowing the east to run the show.
 Anthemius arrived in Rome where he was hailed by the people and the senate.
 This instant popularity might have been genuine but it was reinforced by treating it as a big holiday.
 And there was something to celebrate.
-The daughter of Anthemius married the daughter of Ricimer.
+The daughter of Anthemius married Ricimer.
 This brought the barbarian on board so that he would not threaten the reassertion of imperial authority.
 Basically Leo had neutralised all the big internal problems and set up the preconditions for a Roman revival.
 It was little wonder that the recently plundered city of Rome welcomed the arrival of its new emperor.
 Many senators were so enthusiastic that they ruined themselves trying to project a good impression at the wedding celebrations.

 There were two pressing external problems that also needed to be addressed.
 The less obviously troublesome in the short run was the growing power of the Visigothic kingdom of southern France and north east Spain.
 The Visigoths had already had the cheek to impose an emperor of their choosing once before in the shape of Avitus.
 They had been frustrated in this project to take over the empire by guile, but were working conscientiously on the more straight forward approach of invading and conquering the steadily declining area of imperial authority in the neighbourhood of their already extensive kingdom.